-- To receive and adopt the Company's Annual Report and Financial Statements for the financial year ended 31 December 2023, together with the Reports of the Directors and the Independent Auditors' report thereon. - 2.
+- To receive and adopt the Company's Annual Report and Financial Statements for the financial year ended 31 December 2024, together with the Reports of the Directors and the Independent Auditor's report thereon. - 2.
 To re-elect Tim Scholefield as a Director of the Company. - 3.
 To re-elect Katya Thomson as a Director of the Company. - 4.
-To re-elect Elisabeth Scott as a Director of the Company. - 5.
-To re-elect Neeta Patel as a Director of the Company. - 6.
-To elect Sam Davis as a Director of the Company - 7.
-To re-appoint Mazars LLP as Independent Auditor of the Company to hold office until the conclusion of the next Annual General Meeting of the Company at which the Financial Statements are laid before the Company.

-- 8. To authorise the Directors to determine the remuneration of the Independent Auditor of the Company. - 9.
-To approve the Directors' Remuneration Policy Report. - To receive and approve the Director's Remuneration Implementation Report for the financial year ended 31 December 2023.
+To re-elect Neeta Patel as a Director of the Company. - 5.
+To re-elect Sam Davis as a Director of the Company. - 6.
+To elect Lucy Costa Duarte as a Director of the Company. - 7.
+To re-appoint Forvis Mazars LLP as Independent Auditor of the Company to hold office until the conclusion of the next Annual General Meeting of the Company at which the Financial Statements are laid before the Company. - 8.
+To authorise the Directors to determine the remuneration of the Independent Auditor of the Company. - To receive and approve the Director's Remuneration Implementation Report for the financial year ended 31 December 2024.